 As we had our cream tea in one of the hotel’s lounges, we got talking to another couple who were thankfully socially distanced at another table.
 During our conversation we discovered that they were from Fleetwood, yet seemed unconcerned that the town is currently in Tier 3 Lock-down and they were flouting lock-down rules:

 - People should try to avoid travelling outside the ‘very high’ area they are in, or entering a ‘very high’ area, other than for things like work, education, accessing youth services, to meet caring responsibilities or if they are in transit

-- People should avoid staying overnight in another part of the UK if they are resident in a ‘very high’ area, or avoid staying overnight in a ‘very high’ area if they are resident elsewhere
+- People should avoid staying overnight in another part of the UK if they are residents in a ‘very high’ area, or avoid staying overnight in a ‘very high’ area if they are residents elsewhere

 It doesn’t take many to have a similar attitude to negate the efforts of those who are genuinely trying to put an end to this pandemic!
 We made our exit.